 I am very passionate about helping mamas lose weight while breastfeeding because I’ve been able to do it.
 Let’s go over these 5 steps you can take to lose 10 lbs while breastfeeding.
 If these don’t work, feel free to see what other mamas have said about the program.

-Here’s the quick list of the 5 tips for losing 10 lbs while breastfeeding, then I will go into detail on each one:
+Here’s a quick list of the 5 tips for losing 10 lbs while breastfeeding, then I will go into detail on each one:

 1. Switching to a Nutrient-Dense Diet